Lu Valena

 Executive Director

 Lu Valena is a working artist, researcher, consultant and energy healer based in Jamaica Plain, MA.
-They were raised in the woods of coastal New Hampshire, got a BA in studio art from Hampshire College and an Masters in Food History from BU.
+They were raised in the woods of coastal New Hampshire, got a BA in studio art from Hampshire College and an Masters in Gastronomy from BU.
 They are the former owner of coffeehouse and gallery Voltage Coffee & Art.
 Lu lives with their husband John and two extravagantly beautiful cats.

 Cody VanWinkle